scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 ```

 On every stack trace, you have also the information about the timing.
 The
-unit of time is nanoseconds.
+unit of time is microseconds.
 So one million μs is one second.
 We use
-nanoseconds because flamegraphs cannot display decimal values and we want
+microseconds because flamegraphs cannot display decimal values and we want
 to lose as litle time precision as possible.

 Beware that an implicit search may not appear in the flamegraph even if it's